Aurelio logo

 AI Engineering

-In OpenAI's Agents SDK, we can build multi-agent workflows in two ways.
-The first is agents-as-tools, which follow an orchestrator-subagent pattern.
-The second is using handoffs, which allow agents to pass control over to other agents.
-In this example, we'll build both types of multi-agent systems and explore agents-as-tools and handoffs.
+Multi-agent workflows can be built in two different ways in OpenAI's Agents SDK.
+The first is agents-as-tools which follows an orchestrator-subagent pattern.
+The second is using handoffs which allow agents to pass control over to other agents.
+In this example, we'll build both types of multi-agent systems exploring agents-as-tools and handoffs.

 !pip install -qU \

-Now let's set our OPENAI_API_KEY, which we'll use throughout the article.
+First let's set our OPENAI_API_KEY which we'll be using throughout the example.
 You can get a key from the OpenAI Platform.

 python